 Bypasses are an important consideration for the non-4400 classes: you need to prerun to catch these early and avoid the likelihood of missing them during the race.
+Some specifics?
+The waterfall in Aftershock, the gatekeeper in Spooners, and the gully in Wreckingball.
+Do your prerunning, know the routes.
 Teams that don’t prerun, a much greater percent than you’d expect, are not privy to these subtle exits and will fall victim to a much more challenging section of race course.
 Having reliable maps is additionally necessary to this end- keep your codriver glued to those maps.
 What happens if you slightly miss a bypass?
 You proceed with the path you’ve chose.
 There is absolutely no going backwards on course.
 Everything is tracked and you will be quickly DQ’d if this is determined.

 If you just watch the Monster Energy and X Games promotional videos for King of the Hammers, you may be inclined to think that this race is reserved for only the most top tier of race teams.
 That couldn’t be further from the truth, however.
 This event is filled with small family teams, like our own, and is made incredible by the variety of people and vehicles that it attracts.
 BUT if you’re size limited you will be at a significant disadvantage on pitting.
 Let us explain:

 - Based on last year, your pit crew would NOT be able to make it in time from Pit 1 to Pit 2a before you.
 What does this mean?
 No fuel, no parts, no repair crew before the nastiest of the rock obstacles if you just have one pit crew/group.

 - Based on last year, you NEEDED gas at Pit 1 (UTVs w/ stock fuel cells only).
 The sand does wonders to your fuel economy as well (sense my sarcasm?).